City of New Orleans (song): Year-end charts

+Joe Dassin version

+The song became enormously popular in France because of the version by French-American singer Joe Dassin, released in 1973. its title is "Salut les amoureux" and the lyrics are radically different, relating the end of a short relationship.
+The single sold over 200,000 copies.

 Gerard Cox version

 In 1973, Dutch singer Gerard Cox released a Dutch-language cover entitled "'t Is weer voorbij die mooie zomer" ("It's Over Again, That Beautiful Summer").
 The single reached #1 and #2 on the Dutch and Belgian record charts, respectively.
 The Dutch lyrics are not about a train, but are a look back on the warm days of summer.
 Mr Cox had based his version on a French version, Salut les amoureux by Joe Dassin, which he had heard while on holiday in France.
-Lyrically, it had the same subject as Cox's later Dutch version.
+Yet, the Dutch lyrics are again very different from both the English and the French versions.

 Rudi Carrell version

 In 1975, Dutch singer Rudi Carrell released a German-language cover with lyrics by producer Thomas Woitkewitsch.
 The lyrics were based on the Dutch version (see above) by Gerard Cox.
 The single, "Wann wird's mal wieder richtig Sommer?" ("When Will There be a Proper Summer Again?"), stayed on the German record charts for 14 weeks, peaking at #18.
 This version has been widely covered, spawning German Top-40 recordings by Creme 21 and Indira Weis.